CycloneDX/cyclonedx-python/docs/upgrading.rst

 Changed Command Line Interface (CLI)
 ------------------------------------

 The following describes migration paths only.
-For all full list of all features see the :doc:`"usage" documentation</usage>`.
+For a full list of all features and capabilities, as well as additional examples, see the :doc:`"usage" documentation</usage>`.

 Source: Conda